 Corn fed chicken shish (£12).
 Squash hummus, season’s pickles, chicken crackling, Le Bab toum, biber, heritage carrot tops.
 So this is where the real action begun, a craggy, blistered piece of bread was slathered with the paste like hummus – its palate coating sweetness was a good counter balance to the spiced and caramelised chicken.
 It was a riot of texture, acidity, sweetness and tingling heat.

 Paneer (£11).
 BBQ paneer, beetroot puree, crispy onion, pickled rainbow shard stem, curry mayo.
 The crisp bread and paneer was the perfect vehicle to carry all the flavour that this mighty little dish packed.

 When did I go?
-Feb 2016
+Feb 2017

-The damage: Expect to pay £30-£40 per head with drinks
+The damage: Expect to pay £30/35 per head with drinks

 The good: Le Bab is clever, fun and proof that kebabs are not just for the alcoholically impaired at 3am – the cooking is solid and accomplished with strong flavours and great ingredients.
-The front of house were so down to earth and which made the dining experience more pleasurable.
-The kebabs are here to stay and they will revel at this rate.

 The bad: Not a lot to grumble about.

 Would I go again?
 When the craving comes

 Address: Top Floor, Kingly Court, Carnaby Street, London W1B 5PW